port-labs/port-docs/docs/platform-overview/self-service-actions/setting-self-service-actions-in-port.md

 # Setting Self-Service Actions In Port

-**Self-Service Actions** in Port enable developer self-service by configuring one of 3 Self-Service Action types on Blueprints and the Entities that originate from them:
+**Self-Service Actions** in Port enable developer self-service by configuring one of the 3 Self-Service Action types on Blueprints and the Entities that originated from them:

-- **Create** - create a new Entity by triggering a provisioning process in your infrastructure.
+- **Create** - a new Entity by triggering a provisioning process in your infrastructure.
-- **Delete** - delete an existing Entity by triggering delete logic in your infrastructure.
+- **Delete** - an existing Entity by triggering delete logic in your infrastructure.
 - **Day-2 Operations** - trigger an existing Entity’s logic in your infrastructure to update or modify the existing Entity on demand.

 ## Configuring a new self-service action